sergioasb8/col-spanish/README.md

 ### Features
 + normalization functions:
-    - del_punctuation -> delete punctuation marks
+    - delete punctuation marks
-    - del_accents -> delete accents
+    - delete accents

 ### Geting Started
 The package can be found in Pypi, hence you can install it using pip